CDBG 2022 BID PACKAGE

 Get us involved in your project!

-For tree-related questions or to get us involved in your project,
+For tree-related questions or to get us involved in your project, please contact

 DCH’s Public Landscapes program gives everyone an opportunity to participate in the beneficial work of public horticulture.
 We work with individuals, neighborhoods, governments, and businesses looking to invest in our local communities using a medium with countless, positive benefits –plants!
 No matter the size of the project, our trained team of horticulturists work with you to bring the power of plants to the most unlikely and most challenging of urban and suburban environments, including the ACME Bioswale in Trolley Square, Columbus Monument on Pennsylvania Avenue, Lovering Avenue, and Happy Valley.
 And the benefits are truly endless.